lucas-mdiniz/color-palette/README.md

-# collor-palette
+# color-palette
-A app to create collor palettes
+A app to create color palettes